 Switch on the power and connect to BMS4S with your phone or PC over Bluetooth (or FTDI cable).
 Start with checking that all voltages are reported correctly, command p.
-Then take a look at the settings to see if there are anything you want to change, command ps.
-And verify the all connected temperature-sensors are correctly configured.
+Then look at the settings to see if there are anything you want to change, command ps.
+And verify that the connected temperature-sensors are correctly configured (names starting with a or b).
 Now it is time to test the system.
 Firstly, we test that the low voltage protection works:

-- 1. Temporarily change the limits for when power to consumers is turned off and on: command vo = 3.4 and vl = 3.4.
-To be able to change settings, the device must be unlocked, command du = 1234. - 2.
-After 15 seconds the relay shall cut off the electricity to the main panel. - 3.
-If you have a very-low-voltage shutoff relay, temporarily set the very low voltage to 3.4, command vv=3.4 - 4.
-After 15 seconds the relay shall cut off all power - 5.
-Reset the voltage levels to the desired values (vl=3.05, vv=3.0 and vo=3.1).
-You might have to switch on the very-low voltage-relay manually to do this, dependent on how you have connected it. - 6.
-The low-voltage relay shall immediately switch the power on again
+- 1. Temporarily change the limits for when the consumers are turned off and on: command vo=3.4 and vl=3.4.
+To change settings, the device must be unlocked, command du=1234. - 2.
+After 15-60 seconds, the relay should shut off power to the main panel. - 3.
+If ok, reset the limits for off and on, vl=3.05 and vo=3.15.
+If you communicate via bluetooth, after switching off you must restart the bluetooth adapter with the button until a blink appears on the LED. - 4.
+The relay should immediately switch on again.

+- 5. If you have a "very low" voltage relay, temporarily set the very low voltage to 3.4, command vv=3.4 - 6.
+After 15 seconds, the relay should turn off all power - Manually turn on the power again and switch voltage back to normal voltage within 15s, command vv=3.0